Bible passages to be memorized

 What does "verbatim" mean?

-Several times in class, Professor Jon Middendorf had reviewed the Introduction to Biblical Literature syllabus section about memorizing some specific biblical passages.
+Several times one semester, Professor Jon Middendorf reviewed in class the Introduction to Biblical Literature syllabus section about memorizing some specific biblical passages.
 The text of those three passages was supplied on a sheet in the syllabus.

-Showing students that sheet, Prof. Middendorf told students to memorize exactly the text on that page, just as it was presented to them, verbatim from the Bible.
+Showing students that sheet, Prof. Middendorf told students to memorize the text on that page exactly as it was presented to them, verbatim from the Bible.

 Later, a student -- upon receiving her graded memory quiz back and seeing that she had not scored well -- commented to him, "Man, your definition of verbatim is too strict."